-YOU GOT QUESTIONS – I GOT ANSWERS
+YOU GOT QUESTIONS AND I GOT ANSWERS (Ask the educated felon)

-From time to time, someone who’s going through a tough situation asks me for advice.
-It comes by way of comments, but I get emailed questions as well.
 Oftentimes when I’m out and about, I’ll overhear a conversation from an individual in a precarious situation.
 And oftentimes I try my very best to not be nosy (but fail miserably), as I just can’t resist interjecting my opinion in the name of being a good upstanding felon.

 Please note that this is not legal advice and should not be construed as such.
 If you feel this is legal advice, you’re sadly mistaken.
 I am not an attorney, I am a Felon.
 This article is merely a state of comedic opinion for educational purposes only.
 Always consult an attorney regarding your specific legal situation.